Zimbabwe African National Union - Patriotic Front

 Traditionally the party had what were known as District Coordinating Committees (DCC's) but they were later on dissolved after a restructuring exercise.

-This is the new structure of the party
+This was (2014) the new structure of the party

 The cell is the vanguard of the Party at the level of the village and the community, representing its interest, expressing its aspiration and mobilizing the membership to work together for their area's development.
 Members of Cell Execute Committee hold Office for a period of one year.